Bree Langemo, J.D.

-As President of Entrepreneurial Learning Initiative, Bree Langemo, leads the national strategy for partnership development for the Entrepreneurial Learning Initiative.
-As Dean of Business, Public Service & Social Sciences at Pikes Peak Community College in Colorado Springs, Bree helped coordinate the rollout of the Ice House as a required student success course with extraordinary results.
-As a result, Langemo led the development of ELI’s newest product, the Ice House Student Success Program, a student success course that inspires and engages students with the perseverance and determination of an entrepreneurial mindset needed to succeed in school and in life.
+As President of Entrepreneurial Learning Initiative (ELI), Bree Langemo leads the national strategy for partnership development.
+As Dean of Business, Public Service & Social Sciences at Pikes Peak Community College in Colorado Springs, Bree helped coordinate the roll-out of the Ice House as a required student success course with extraordinary results.
+This inspired the development of ELI’s newest product, the Ice House Student Success Program, a student success course that inspires and engages students using the entrepreneurial mindset to teach the perseverance and determination needed to succeed in school and in life.

 Director and site leader of MICROSOFT, fargo campus

-Sandi has been in the technology industry for almost 20 years working in startup software companies, to national technology consulting firms to Microsoft.
-Today, as the Site Leader for Microsoft Sandi and her team lead the operations of the Fargo campus which includes working on initiatives to drive growth, site operations, engage with customers & partners, develop employee culture & moral, support recruitment efforts across business groups and run the campus’s philanthropic and STEM programs.
-Sandi has a Master’s in Business and is currently working on her Masters in Leadership.
+Sandi has been in the technology industry for almost 20 years working in startup software companies, national technology consulting firms, and Microsoft.
+Today, as the Site Leader for Microsoft, Sandi and her team lead the Fargo campus, which includes working on initiatives to drive growth, carrying out site operations, engaging with customers & partners, developing employee culture & moral, supporting recruitment efforts across business groups, and running the campus’s philanthropic and STEM programs.
+Sandi has a Master’s in Business and is currently working on her Master’s in Leadership.
 Sandi is a true believer that great things happen when people work together to achieve a common goal.

 Attorney at Law

-Carol is designated as a Super Lawyer in the practice areas of Family Law and Alternative Dispute Resolution and received the 2015 Nationally Ranked Top 10 North Dakota Attorney Award by the National Academy of Family Law Attorneys.
-She is also involved with the North Dakota Lawyer's Assistance Program, assisting peers whose professional responsibilities are being impacted by mental health/substance abuse issues.
-Carol is a past chairperson of the Inquiry Committee Northeast, a facet of the State Bar Association Disciplinary Board and a member of the Association of Trial Lawyers Of America.
+Carol is a designated Super Lawyer in the practice areas of Family Law and Alternative Dispute Resolution, and she received the 2015 Nationally Ranked Top 10 North Dakota Attorney Award presented by the National Academy of Family Law Attorneys.
+She is also involved with the North Dakota Lawyer's Assistance Program, assisting peers whose professional responsibilities are being impacted by mental health or substance abuse issues.
+Carol is a past chairperson of the Inquiry Committee Northeast, a facet of the State Bar Association Disciplinary Board, and a member of the Association of Trial Lawyers Of America.

-Betty Gronneberg is a Founder and Chief Executive Officer of uCodeGirl, a social enterprise designed to inspire, engage and equip young women in the community with leadership traits, computational thinking skills and an entrepreneurial mindset. uCodeGirl is known for working with young women to forge pathways to careers in technology - making sure women are not under-represented in 21st century jobs and tech-executive positions.
+Bethlehem Gronneberg founded and is Chief Executive Officer of uCodeGirl.
+She is most passionate about working with young women to forge pathways to careers in technology and making sure women are not under-represented in 21st century jobs and tech-executive positions.